HantsonAlec/Portfolio/README.md

 ## Liniar regression
 Two little project that helped me gain knowledge and understanding of liniar regression models.
+I also did some basic data analysis and compared the lasso and ridge regularisators.
 ### Weight predictor
 Simple liniar regression model to predict the weight of a person based on things the person did that week.
 [View code](https://github.com/HantsonAlec/Portfolio/blob/main/LinearRegression/Linear_Regression_weight_prediction.ipynb)
 ### Lego price predictor